Employment Law In South Australia

 If you are employed in South Australia, you are covered by either the national workplace relations system or the South Australian workplace relations system.
-If you work for the police, for the State or local government, as a public servant, for a local council, or for a Minister or judicial officer in the State, then you are covered by the South Australian system.
+If you work for the police, for the state or local government, as a public servant, for a local council, or for a state government minister or judicial officer in South Australia, then you are covered by the South Australian system.
 All other employees are covered by the national system.
 This article deals with employment law in South Australia.

-The main legislation applying to employees who are covered by the South Australian industrial relations system is the Fair Work Act 1994 (SA), the Local Government Act 1999 and the Public Sector Act 2009.
+The main legislation applying to employees who are covered by the South Australian industrial relations system is the South Australian Fair Work Act 1994, Local Government Act 1999 and the Public Sector Act 2009.
 If you are any other kind of employee, you are a national system employee and covered by the Commonwealth Fair Work Act 2009.

 The national workplace relations system

-Some South Australian laws still apply to national system employees; these are known as preserved laws and are listed in the Fair Work Act 2009 (Cth).
+Some South Australian laws also apply to national system employees.
+These are known as preserved laws and are listed in the Fair Work Act 2009.
 Preserved laws include workers compensation and workplace health and safety laws, and the Equal Opportunity Act 1984.
-All employees in South Australia also receive their long service leave entitlements under South Australian law; specifically, the Long Service Leave Act 1987 and in certain circumstances the Construction Industry Long Service Leave Act 1987.
+All employees in South Australia also receive their long service leave entitlements under SA law; specifically, the Long Service Leave Act 1987 and in certain circumstances the Construction Industry Long Service Leave Act 1987.

 The Fair Work Act 1994 (SA) is the main piece of legislation that governs South Australia’s industrial relations system.
 It establishes the Industrial Relations Court, the Industrial Relations Advisory Committee and the Industrial Relations Commission.
 The Industrial Relations Court is given jurisdiction to hear claims for money owed to an employee by an employer (including wages and superannuation), to hear and decide on matters of law and jurisdiction referred to it by the Commission, and to interpret enterprise agreements and awards.